 Using the Refine Edge tool in Photoshop for busy backgrounds requires the same steps.

 The only issue is that your selection tools will have a difficult time selecting the edges of your subject.
 So you’ll need to go in and manually adjust the details for a more precise selection.
 But as long as you have a clean selection, you shouldn’t have any problems using the Refine Edge tool at all.

 There’s no better way to select hair or fur than using the Refine Edge tool in Photoshop.

-Practice a lot with subjects on different backgrounds.
+Practice with subjects on different backgrounds.
 The background affects how difficult making the selection will be.
 Start with uniform backgrounds and then move on to busy and colorful ones.

 Try our Effortless Editing with Lightroom course to become an editing expert!